-All RISE data are run through a modified version of the RATCam data pipeline during the following working day after data taking.
+All RISE data are run through a modified version of the IO:O data pipeline on the morning after the data was taken.
 The pipeline debiases, removes a scaled dark frame, and flat-fields the data using a library flat which is updated every few months.
-An automated email is sent when reduced data are available for download, either from the Quicklook, Recent Data, or Archival Data web pages..
+An automated email is sent when reduced data are available for download.

 Phase 1 information

 No filter-change or readout time overheads need be applied when applying for RISE time; a simple 60 second slew overhead is all that is required.
 No filter changes are possible, and the readout time is negligible.

 Guidelines on how to prepare observations are given in the Phase 2 web pages.
 Note in particular the instrument-specific User Interface Instructions.
 The phase 2 "Wizard" should always be used to prepare observations.
 Groups that can not be prepared with the wizard should be discussed with LT Phase 2 support.
 Note that LT staff do not routinely check observing groups, and that observing groups are potentially active as soon as they are submitted.
 Please do contact us if you have any questions about your observations.

 In general we recommend 2x2 binning is used for all RISE observing due to the better linearity and cycle time in this mode.
 For bright targets you must be very careful of saturation and may well need to defocus the telescope.